szw/java_override/README.md

 Description
 -----------

-Java::Override is a JRuby module enabling overriding native Java methods with Ruby naming conventions.
-JRuby allows you to call Java methods (of Java classes/interfaces) with Ruby conventions.
-You can use so called *snake_case*, Java Beans accessors are *translated* to Ruby ones (e.g. <code>getFooBar</code> can be accessed via <code>foo\_bar</code>,
+Java::Override is a JRuby module that enables overriding native Java methods with Ruby naming conventions.
+JRuby allows you to call Java methods (members of native Java classes/interfaces) with Ruby naming style.
+Therefore you can use *snake_case* and Ruby-like accessors instead of JavaBean ones.

+In JRuby JavaBean accessors are *translated* to their Ruby counterparts (e.g. <code>getFooBar</code> can be accessed via <code>foo\_bar</code>,
-<code>isFooBar</code> via <code>foo\_bar?</code>, or <code>setFooBar</code> via <code>foo\_bar=</code>).
+<code>isFooBar</code> via <code>foo\_bar?</code>, or <code>setFooBar</code> via
+<code>foo\_bar=</code>).
 Those methods are added to Java classes as JRuby aliases.
-However, if you want to override a Java method you cannot override such alias because Java will not see it.
-Java will do polymorphic call of its own, native methods.
-Therefore you have to override native Java methods and it doesn't look pretty in JRuby code.
+However, if we want to override a Java method we cannot define a Ruby-like method because JVM won't see it.
+JVM performs polymorphic calls on its own, native methods.
+And so we have to override native Java methods and it doesn't look much pretty in JRuby code.

-The Java::Override module abolishes this inconvenience.
-Once included in the subclass it creates aliases to native java methods and supports inheritance and polymorphism that way.
+But the Java::Override module abolishes this inconvenience.
+Once included in the subclass it creates aliases to native Java methods and supports inheritance and polymorphism that way.
 Moreover, it adds proper aliases for Java interfaces included as modules.

 Examples
 --------

-Look at the following implementation of javax.swing.table.AbstractTableModel class.
+Here is a good looking simple implementation of <code>javax.swing.table.AbstractTableModel</code> class.

     require 'java/override'